 There are more types of the Diesel engines.
 For example a type with heating plug, which is placed in front of injection of the fuel mix , because for this type of engine must the fuel with air mixes in front of the inlet to the cylinder.
 If the fuel with low heat of combustion is used (e.g. biogas) then must be use even a spark plug.

 The supercharging is usually used at the Diesel engines, because the higher pressure at the suction is not problem.
 In case the Otto engines, the supercharging need not be always advantage, because the pressure and temperature at the end compression of the fuel mix must lower than is temperature of self-ignition.
-For this reason is the supercharging used at the Otto engines only for cases: (1) the fuel has lower ignition temperature (e.g. aviation gasoline [2, s.
-82]), (2) the density of air is lower (high altitude), for other cases is need decreasing pressure ratio of the engine then the supercharging may not be purposeful – the turbocharging can be used on Otto engines with a low cylinder compression ratio.
+For this reason is the supercharging used at the Otto engines only for cases: the fuel has lower ignition temperature (e.g. aviation gasoline [2, s.
+82]) – the density of air is lower (high altitude), for other cases is need decreasing pressure ratio of the engine then the supercharging may not be purposeful – the turbocharging can be used on Otto engines with a low cylinder compression ratio.

 This cycle is the most widely used worldwide heat cycle in energy industry.
 The steam cycle is the most old heat cycle which is used in technical praxis and its history is descripted in the chapter 1.
 History of steam engines.
 As the working fluid is used water therefore it is colled "steam cycle", but is possible used alternative working fluids [25.].
 For transformation heat to work through the steam cycle was used Steam piston engines, but in currently are usually used Steam turbinesteam turbines, but this fact is not change principle of the cycle.
 The steam turbine is a turbomachine which works continual way and the steam piston engine works discontinual (see chapter 11.
 Difference between piston engine and turbomachine).
 The steam cycle is performed through several equipments which are connected by pipes:

-|7.621 Simple flow chart of Rankine-Clausius cycle.|
+|7.621 Simple flow chart of Rankine-Clausius cycle(6, 7, 8, 9).|

 k. steam boiler (or steam generator of nuclear power plant; p.t. steam turbine or other type of steam engine; el.g. electric generator; kon. condenser (inside water steam is condensed); ch.v. cooling tower; n.č. feed pump (it increase pressure of water to boiler).